Who Was Elisabeth Kübler-Ross?

 Born in 1926, Elisabeth Kübler-Ross wanted to be a doctor but her father forbade it.
 She left home at 16, was a hospital volunteer in WWII and finally entered medical school in 1951.
 She studied terminal illness, publishing her groundbreaking book On Death and Dying in 1969.
 The book outlines the five stages that dying patients experience: denial, anger, bargaining, depression and acceptance.

-Born on July 8, 1926, in Zurich, Switzerland.
-Through her ground-breaking research and writings, Dr. Elisabeth Kübler-Ross helped revolutionize how the medical community cared for the terminally ill.
+Kübler-Ross was born on July 8, 1926, in Zurich, Switzerland.
 She had a fragile start in life as a triplet, weighing only two pounds when she and her two other siblings were born.
 Developing an interest in medicine at a young age, Kübler-Ross encountered intense resistance from her father about her career aspirations.
 He told her that she could be a secretary in his business or go become a maid.